milvus-io/milvus/deployments/binary/README.md

 # Install Milvus standalone through binary files

-In order to quickly install and experience Milvus without docker or kubernetes, this document provides a tutorial for installing Milvus and dependencies, etcd and Minio, through binary files.
+In order to quickly install and experience Milvus without docker or kubernetes, this document provides a tutorial for installing Milvus and dependencies, Etcd and Minio, through binary files.

-Before installing etcd and MinIO, you can refer to [docker-compose.yml](https://github.com/milvus-io/milvus/blob/master/deployments/docker/standalone/docker-compose.yml) to check the versions required by etcd and MinIO.
+Before installing etcd and MinIO, you can refer to [docker-compose.yml](https://github.com/milvus-io/milvus/blob/master/deployments/docker/standalone/docker-compose.yml) to check the versions required by Etcd and MinIO.

 ## Start etcd service